ytx21cn/Google-material-icons-navigation-arrows/README.md

-# Material Icons Navitation Arrows
+# Material Icons Navigation Arrows
 **Sources: https://material.io/resources/icons/**

 This repository contains the 12 arrows used for wayfinding and navigation: